 Similar to the weekly scratcher, the Super Lotto second chance drawing has long odds.
 Unlike the Fantasy 5, in which you have to purchase five tickets to get one second chance entry, the Super Lotto gives you one second chance entry per $1 ticket.

-There are usually in the neighborhood of 11 million entries in the Super Lotto second chance drawing.
+There are usually in the neighborhood of 11 million entries in the weekly Super Lotto second chance drawing.

 These 11 million entries are completing for just five different $15,000 prizes.
 In other words, your chances of winning the $15,000 prize are one in 2.2 million.